Meet, Marry, Murder – Portsmouth academic delivers insight into shocking crimes

 Dr Frederick says: “Each case is fascinating in its own right.
 All are completely different, but have one thing in common - a spouse is murdered by their partner.
 In one episode we might be looking at an abusive power and control relationship, and in another a sociopath.
 The nature of these true crimes are shocking and fascinating in equal measures.
 I love getting into the criminal mind and explaining what makes it tick.”

 I love getting into the criminal mind and explaining what makes it tick.

-Dr Frederick is new to the University, having just joined the team at the Institute of Criminal Justice studies.
+Dr Frederick is new to the University, having just joined the team at the School of Criminology and Criminal Justice.
 He was introduced to the project by former colleague Dr Jane Monkton-Smith, who has devised an eight-point diagnostic ‘homicide timeline’ now being used by detectives investigating intimate partner homicide in the UK.

 A UK version of Meet Marry Murder is already in production for viewers on this side of the Atlantic, with episodes due to be released later this year.